JasonLocklin/Dissertation/Prisms/Methods.md

 computer as the SWM task, but was programmed in E-Prime (Psychology Software Tools).
 As with the SWM task, patients gave verbal responses, and the experimenter entered those responses and controlled the task via the keyboard.
-The task was the same as
+The task was identical to that described in @Danckert2007.
-@Danckert2007.
 In order to provide a stimulus for the participant to attend, an illusory motion stimulus was presented that consisted of eight open circles (each subtending 3.5$^\circ$), arranged in a larger circle